 David Ellis was born in Cincinnati, Ohio.
 He received his bachelor's degree from Williams College, served as a sergeant in the Marine Corps during the Korean War, and later graduated from the Harvard Law School, but never practiced law.

 He began painting during his law school years -- "to escape from all the verbalizing," he said -- and soon after graduation began his formal study of art at the Art Student's League in New York City, where he met his beloved friend and life partner, Joan Beauregard.

 At the Art Student's League he studied drawing with George Grosz and Marshall Glasier and painting with Edwin Dickinson, all of whom he credits with having a great influence on his work.
-His study of the paintings of Vasily Kandinsky, the leader of the Blue Rider movement in the early part of the 20th century, was also very influential.
+His study of the paintings of Vassily Kandinsky, the leader of the Der Blaue Reiter (Blue Rider) movement in the early part of the 20th century, was also very influential.

 Joan Marie Beauregard

 Joan Beauregard's first artistic love was the theater.
 Her B.A. degree was in Dramatic Art.
 She started painting while living in Hastings on Hudson in a class taught by Miriam Begg.
 Her friend, Jacques Lipschtz, encouraged her to make a career of painting.